bakedziti420/mockup-to-site-lab/README.md

 - Your design should contain at least 4 objects
 - Your design should include at least one button, one text block, and one image
-- You must share your design on Slack

 ## Make It Real!
 <!--11:35 30 minutes -->